SPIRITUAL CHRISTIAN

 In order to do this, we have to hide who we “think we are” and how we really feel, which requires “masking or hiding” the truth that often reveals our “true” feelings.
 So our self-image adapts a persona – a fake or superficial “image” that can mask one’s true feelings.
 This consolidation of the self-concept gives one a sense of confidence and stability against the forces of the world.

 In reality, the ego-persona is a “pseudo sense-of-self” or what ancient texts referred to as the “counterfeit spirit.”
-Thus, in order to maintain their self-esteem and self-righteousness, people will fiercely defend their “personal identity” as well as their misconceptions and misunderstandings about life and people, even though such defensiveness often obstructs reality, new learning and personal growth.
-The truth is the ego-persona is just an illusion operating in the worldly illusion – what we actually experience in life is a perception of a reflection of a projection.
+Thus, in order to maintain their self-esteem and self-righteousness, people will fiercely defend this “personal identity” as well as their misconceptions and misunderstandings about life and people, even though such defensiveness often obstructs reality, new learning and personal growth.
+The truth is the ego-personality is just an illusion operating in the worldly illusion – what we actually experience in life is a perception of a reflection of a projection.

 Reorientation of consciousness recognizes that misconceptions and misunderstandings are dangerous illusions which prevent people from seeing and experiencing life as it was meant to be.
 It is important to realize that while people have their share of misconceptions, the appropriate thing to do is to let go of them as soon as they are recognized.